Freak613/domc/README.md

 </div>`)
 ```

-will decorate the `<todo-item/>`'s scope with the following properties:
+will decorate the `<todo-item/>`'s local scope with the following properties:

 ```javascript
 {